 - Head on over to Pooh’s Hunny Hunt in the standby line

-- Enjoy a leisurely lunch right after the parade at the Queen of Hearts Banquet Hall.
-Get yourself an Unbirthday Cake, and watch your head!
+- Enjoy a leisurely lunch right after the parade at the Queen of Hearts Banquet Hall, Camp Woodchuck Kitchen, or Hungry Bear Restaurant

-- Get in line for a character greeting at the entrance to the park.
-You never know who you will run into!
+- Get in line for a character greeting at the entrance to the park

 - Hop aboard the Pirates of the Caribbean in Adventureland (near the World Bazaar).

 - Try your hand at the Carnival Games and win an exclusive prize or pin

-- Claim your spot for the Tokyo Disneyland Electrical Parade Dreamlights in the hub area.
-Anywhere along there is fine.
-The best spot for photos is beside the Partner Statue.
-Keep in mind that this fills up early!
+- Claim your spot for the Tokyo Disneyland Electrical Parade Dreamlights in the hub area about 60-30 minutes in advance

-- Once you are finished watching the best nighttime entertainment, blast on over to Star Tours (or hyper speed on over, whichever works).
+- Once you are finished watching the best nighttime entertainment, blast on over to Star Tours or the Jungle Cruise (it’s awesome at night)